Ranto0422/RecipeApp2/README.md

 - The app supports guest mode, admin approval, and user registration/login.
 - For full functionality, ensure your backend is running and accessible from your Android emulator/device.
 - You may need to adjust firewall or network settings for emulator-to-XAMPP communication.

+## TODO
+Issue
+Searchbar
+How to replicate
+input 'sa' in searchbar it will show failed to load then with 'sa' in the bar input 'L' this will load recipe with sal in the name then remove the 'L' again it will now show the recipe with sa where it did not before

+Improvement
+Remember location
+when i press a recipe in home then press back i want it to save the location to where i clicked the recipe

+Improvement
+User information
+add a registration success message

+improvement
+security issue
+when typing the password naka censor yung box but nakikita plain text sa text suggestion sa keyboard

+Improvement
+add validation for email,passwords, name duplcation and emailduplication in db

+Improvement
+if logged in as guest find a way to add a go to login screen instead of clicking other buttons to go to login